Terms and Conditions as of 25.04.2023

 Insofar as AGES provides accredited services, such services shall be carried out by one or more of the bodies listed in Annex 1.

 - Contractual partners may be either consumers or entrepreneurs within the meaning of Article 1 of the Austrian Consumer Protection Act (Konsumentenschutzgesetz, KSchG).
 Thus, consumers are natural or legal persons who are not entrepreneurs.
 Entrepreneurs are natural or legal persons or business partnerships vested with legal capacity for whom this contract forms an integral part of their business operation.
-Enterprises are all organisations established for the purpose of long-term independent business activities.
+Enterprises are all organisations established for the purpose of long-term independent business activities (including public-law entities).

 - Unless otherwise specified in individual articles, the provisions of these Terms and Conditions shall apply equally to consumers and entrepreneurs.